On the Liouville function at polynomial arguments: Products of quadratic polynomials

 Let $r,p$ be any large primes satisfying

+where $b_p\not \equiv 1\pmod p$ is a quadratic residue $\pmod p$.
 There exist infinitely many such pairs $(r,p)$, since Dirichlet's theorem and $((a_1+a_2)/d,q)=1$ imply that there are infinitely many solutions to the first congruence, and once $p$ is fixed, the Chinese remainder theorem and Dirichlet's theorem imply that there are infinitely many choices for $r$.

 Let $x_1$ be any integer satisfying

 this pair of congruences has infinitely many solutions, since $r\equiv 1\pmod 4$ is a large prime.

 We further set